 Understanding Your Rights and Responsibilities

 In the context of reasonable suspicion, it’s essential to recognize that you have rights and obligations.
-The Fourth Amendment protects against unreasonable searches and seizures, while Miranda rights ensure that you’re interrogated.
+The Fourth Amendment protects against unreasonable searches and seizures, while Miranda rights protect your right to remain silent and to counsel during questioning.
 Knowing these rights enables you to make informed decisions during police interactions.

 “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.” – Fourth Amendment, U.S. Constitution